Warning notification:Warning

 Babies under 12 months

-Babies under 12 months need 5 micrograms of vitamin D3 as a supplement every day from birth if they are:
+Babies under 12 months need 5 micrograms of vitamin D all year if they are:

 • breastfed

-• have less than 300mls or 10 fluid oz (ounces) of infant formula a day
+• having less than 300ml of infant formula a day

 Vitamin D for babies 0 to 12 months

-Children aged 1 to 4 need 5 micrograms of vitamin D as a supplement every day for a few months each year.
+Children age 1 to 4 need 5 micrograms of vitamin D as a supplement every day for a few months each year.

-Vitamin D supplements for children aged 1 to 4 years
+Vitamin D supplements for children age 1 to 4 years

-If you were prescribed a vitamin D supplement of more than 15 micrograms, continue to take it.
+If you were prescribed a vitamin D supplement of more than 15 micrograms, keep taking it.

 Adults age 65 and older

-They should take a 15 microgram vitamin D supplement every day.
+Take a 15 microgram vitamin D supplement every day, all year round.

-If you were prescribed a vitamin D supplement of more than 15 micrograms, continue to take it.
+If you were prescribed a vitamin D supplement of more than 15 micrograms, keep taking it.

 People at risk of vitamin D deficiency

-You may need to take a daily supplement of vitamin D throughout the year if you:
+You need to take a daily vitamin D supplement all year round if you:

 • usually wear clothes that cover up most of your skin when outdoors